Chinese dissidents accuse UK of 'shameful' clampdown on Xi protests

 "At all events this fundamental right to freedom of expression ... was available to everyone.
 In addition to the need to facilitate peaceful protest, there was a need to ensure a tight security operation for not only the Chinese President and First Lady but also our Royal Family and Prime Minister."

-Bill Nash, the lawyer for the arrested Tibetans, said police had over-reacted and he had never heard of anyone being detained for the minor offense the women were accused of during his more than 40 years in practice.
+Bill Nash, the lawyer for the arrested Tibetans, said police had over-reacted and he had never heard of anyone being detained for the minor offence the women were accused of during his more than 40 years in practise.

 "My money would be on zero in the past," he told Reuters.